ceramicnetwork/terraform-aws-ceramic/README.md

 We are using [release-it](https://github.com/release-it/release-it) to do releases and following [semver](https://semver.org/) versioning.

-Releases must be merged into the main branch.
+Note: Release commits must be merged into the main branch.

 ```shell
 npm install --global release-it